mate-desktop/mate-desktop.org/blog/20180206-mate-1-20-released.md

 ## What's new in MATE 1.20

-The development theme for this release has been stablising the MATE Desktop by replacing deprecated code and modernising most of the code base.
+The development theme for this release has been stabilising the MATE Desktop by replacing deprecated code and modernising most of the code base.
 We've also improved our window manager (Marco) and added support for HiDPI.
-Along the way we've fixed hundreads of bugs.
+Along the way we've fixed hundreds of bugs.
 Squished 'em dead!

 The headline changes in MATE Desktop 1.20 are: